Abhishek-Dxt/PySpark_Data_Cleaning/README.md

-In this project I'll be doing data cleaning using Spark (PySpark) on Google Colab environment in a Jupyter Notebook.
-It can be seen that we don't necessarily need a cluster for Spark Programming.
+In this project I'll be doing data cleaning using Spark (PySpark) on 2 platforms -
+1. Jupyter Notebook on the Google Colab environment
+2. On a Dataproc cluster on the Google Cloud Platform (GCP) and save the data in a Hive database

-Spark is faster than MapReduce because it uses RDDs, which can cache data in memory, are optimized for iterative processing, and use a DAG engine to optimize task execution.
+**Spark** is faster than MapReduce because it uses RDDs, which can cache data in memory, are optimized for iterative processing, and use a DAG engine to optimize task execution.

-The fundamental building blocks and the core data structure of Apache Spark are RDDs.
-RDDs (Resilient Distributed Datasets) are immutable distributed collections of objects that can be processed in parallel across a cluster of machines.
+The fundamental building blocks and the core data structure of Apache Spark are RDDs. **RDDs (Resilient Distributed Datasets)** are immutable distributed collections of objects that can be processed in parallel across a cluster of machines.
 They are fault-tolerant and can recover from node failures.

+# PART 1: PySpark on Jupyter Notebook using Google Colab -

-# Creating a Spark session & setting up the Spark environment - -
+## Creating a Spark session & setting up the Spark environment - -

 #### Installing JDK -